3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d03/homework/README.md

 #### Directions

-1. Touch a `style.css` file in the `pseudo_selector` homeworld folder.
+1. Touch a `style.css` file in the `pseudo_selector` homework folder.
 In it, use CSS selectors, including advanced and/or pseudo selectors, and CSS properties to recreate the layout seen below.
 You will *not* be modifying any of the HTML in `index.html`, as it is provided already.
 The logo image is provided for you in the `images` directory.

 After completing each spec, make a commit with the message being the spec itself.